How We Use AccessArt: Brooklands Farm Primary School

 New York, Peekskill Project #6, Hudson Valley MOCA

 Explore our free to access “Talking Points: Molly Haslund” to discover an artist who makes drawings outside using her body as a drawing tool.
-Pause the videos and invite children to create drawings using the “Show me what you See” method.
+Pause the videos and invite children to create drawings using the “Show Me What You See” method.

 Fast engineering challenge: Respond to Molly Haslund’s work by asking children to make a tool that creates a circle when it has a drawing material attached.
 Use sticks, card, cardboard, tape, twine, straws etc.